librariesio/documentation/index.md

 ## How Does Libraries.io Work?
 Libraries.io collects data about software and the frameworks, plugins and tools they depend upon which we collectively call libraries.

-Everything in Libraries.io begins with [package managers](/packagemanagers.md), on a regular basis background tasks find new or updated libraries from each of those packages managers.
-Each library is stored as a project alongside any data we can gleam from the package manager.
-If the package manager provides a link to a hosted revision control service like GitHub then Libraries.io fetches yet more data from there.
+Everything in Libraries.io begins with [package managers](/packagemanagers.md).
+On a regular basis, background tasks find new or updated libraries from each of those packages managers.
+Each library is stored as a project, alongside any data we can gleam from the package manager.
+If the package manager provides a link to a hosted revision control service like GitHub, then Libraries.io fetches yet more data from there.

-Using the data collected we then calculate the [SourceRank](/overview#sourcerank), this value is used to index the project in search results.
-Next we highlight any issues regarding updates, deprecated versions, yanked or deleted libraries, license incompatibilities etc.
+Using the collected data, we then calculate the [SourceRank](/overview#sourcerank), which is used to index the project in search results.
+Next, we highlight any issues regarding updates, deprecated versions, yanked or deleted libraries, license incompatibilities, etc.

-If you'd like an overview of the project, including a description of each of the repositories in the Libraries.io organisation and how they work together then check out our [overview](/overview.md).
+If you'd like an overview of the project, including a description of each of the repositories in the Libraries.io organisation and how they work together, then check out our [overview](/overview.md).

 ## How Can I Help?
-If you wish to contribute to Libraries.io must agree to our [code of conduct](/CODE_OF_CONDUCT.md).
-In short they say: be excellent to one another.
-If you're able to abide by those terms then check out our [contributor's handbook](/contributorshandbook.md).
+If you wish to contribute to Libraries.io, you must agree to our [code of conduct](/CODE_OF_CONDUCT.md).
+In short, it says: be excellent to one another.
+If you're able to abide by those terms, then check out our [contributor's handbook](/contributorshandbook.md).

 ## Improving This Document
 You can view the source for this document and the rest of our documentation [on GitHub](https://github.com/librariesio/documentation).
-You can also view, comment upon and create new issues concerning this documentation [on our issue tracker](https://github.com/librariesio/documentation).
-For more information about contributing to Libraries.io please read our [contributor's handbook](/contributorshandbook.md).
+You can also view, comment upon and create new issues concerning this documentation [on our issue tracker](https://github.com/librariesio/documentation/issues).
+For more information about contributing to Libraries.io, please read our [contributor's handbook](/contributorshandbook.md).